alexharston/PubBrawl/README.md

 By hitting the "Let's Go" button, our magic 8-ball machine collects all the pubs between your endpoints and filters them down by your favoured Google Review Rating.
 Then we pull last years street-level crime rates around each potential pub to calculate our "Fun score".
 Depending on your crime preferences, we will sample pubs into our suggestions based on a probabilistic score.
 At last, we search for a heuristically shortest path between the stopovers so you don't need to walk for too long before the next great drink.
 This really is Pub BRawl!

+## Disclaimer!

+This is a tongue-in-cheek product and the creators accept no responsibility for your misadventures!